 My solution (How) for Acceptance is to stop resisting Change, “go with the flow“, and learning from the lessons that Life is teaching.
 A Tiny Buddha blog points in the same direction: “The Power of Acceptance: Stop Resisting and Find the Lesson”.

-Tiny Buddha: “Part of the real beauty of life is that it’s unpredictable.
+“Part of the real beauty of life is that it’s unpredictable.
 Nothing is permanent, everything changes; and of course, a lot of things can happen that will transform who you are and have an impact on your life.
 The problem is that we need to cultivate the ability to truly accept whatever comes and embrace it.”
-Note: italics are mine.
+(Tiny Buddha) Note LO: italic markings are mine.

 Dr. Elisabeth Kübler-Ross has developed a world-renowned scientific analysis (What).
 She has identified the 5 DABDA steps for processing grief: Denial (my blog), Anger (my blog), Bargaining (my blogs), Depression (my blog) and – finally – Acceptance.
 A special kind of acceptance in processing grief is called Closure (my blog).